benjamin-hodgson/Contexts/README.md

 You can catch and store an exception -  to make assertions about it later - using Contexts's `catch` function.

-`contexts.catch()` accepts a function with no parameters and runs the function in a 'try' block.
+`contexts.catch()` accepts a function, and runs it inside a `try` block.
 If an exception gets raised by the function, `catch` returns the exception.
 If no exception was raised, it returns `None`.
+Any additional arguments or keyword arguments to `catch` are forwarded to the function under test.

 You'll typically see `catch` in a 'because' method.
 The caught exception generally gets saved as an instance attribute, and assertions are made about (for example) its type in assertion methods.